nelson mondale

 I love thinking about small things, and asking them how they interact with the bigger systems that inform understanding.
 I aim to bring a critical lens to design and development, and to make things that are useful, accessible, and delightful.

-This past May, I received my Bachelor's degree in Media and Cultural Studies, with minors in Computer Science and Studio Art at Macalester College.
+Last May, I received my Bachelor's degree in Media and Cultural Studies, with minors in Computer Science and Studio Art at Macalester College.
 I am returning to Macalester for the Spring 2026 semester as a Design Apprentice.
 Now, I'm working as a freelance web designer and developer, as well as working as a publication designer for the Mississippi River Open School for Kinship and Social Exchange.
 With MROS, I'm supporting the development of an anthology publication of writings in and around the Mississippi River.

 web design